If you are a person with FASD or are a caregiver for someone with FASD, CFAN can help connect you to services and supports.

 Aventa Centre of Excellence for Women with Addictions

-FASD Addiction Treatment Project - 1 year pilot project - Provides FASD-informed addiction treatment to women diagnosed or suspected of having FASD.
+FASD Addiction Treatment Project - Provides FASD-informed addiction treatment to women diagnosed with or suspected of having FASD.

 Calgary Alternative Support Services

 Calgary Alternative Poss-Abilities - Provides case management assistance to enable individuals with FASD and other diagnoses with complex support requirements to live and participate in the community and develop vital service and interpersonal connections.

 The Extended FASD Support Project - Support adults diagnosed or suspected of living with FASD at risk of involvement or already involved with the criminal justice system through advocacy, referrals, and intervention and prevention strategies based on individual strengths.